 Receive quotes for Sickness and Accident Insurance and protect your income from serious injury or illness.

 As a self-employed worker, small business owner or contractor, you depend on your wellbeing to cover the bills and put food on the table.
 Having to take time off work for an extended period can have a devastating impact on your own livelihood and that of your family.
-Personal Accident and Sickness Insurance helps you keep on top of your expenses while off work so you don't have to dip into your savings or pull money from other sources.
+Accident and Sickness Insurance helps you keep on top of your expenses while off work so you don't have to dip into your savings.
 Most policies will cover you for;

 - Serious illness